Dherington1/PWA-budget-tracker/README.md

   ![mit](https://img.shields.io/badge/license-MIT%20License-red)

   ## Description
-  This application allows the user to track their spends with or without internet
+  This application allows the user to track their spendings with or without internet

   ## Usage Instructions
   input your income or spendings